Theresa Gavarone: 2022 congressional election

 Gavarone was a Republican candidate for Ohio's 9th congressional district in the 2022 election.
 She placed third in the May 3, 2022, Ohio primary, losing to J.R.
 Majewski, a nuclear power plant employee who came to prominence after painting a Trump sign on his lawn.

 Personal life

 Gavarone and her husband have three children.
+Her full name is Theresa Charters Gavarone.
+For 2023-2025 she voted absentee.